End Behaviour Of Rational Functions

 2. Degree of Numerator = Degree of Denominator:

 Example: Consider f(x) = (3x² + 2x - 1) / (x² + 5).
 Both the numerator and denominator have degree 2.
 The leading coefficient of the numerator is 3, and the leading coefficient of the denominator is 1.
-Therefore, the end behavior is y → 3 as x → ±∞.
+That's why, the end behavior is y → 3 as x → ±∞.
 The horizontal asymptote is y = 3.

 3. Degree of Numerator > Degree of Denominator: